seanwhite674/FinalYearProject/README.md

   - **Total mass:** `M_tot = M₁ + M₂`
   - **Symmetric mass ratio:** `η = q / (1 + q)²`
   - **Spin projections:** `χ∥`, `χ⊥` — components of total spin parallel and perpendicular to the orbital angular momentum

+- Throughout the work we take cross-sections at different points to allow for easier interpretation of how well our model works.
+This is illustrated in the below graph:
   <img width="1399" height="351" alt="image" src="https://github.com/user-attachments/assets/49a7cabe-8d73-4f81-9d87-995928046e54" />

 ---

 ## Methodology
+- Below shows a flow-chart of the process followed building and testing the models:

 <img width="3413" height="1974" alt="image" src="https://github.com/user-attachments/assets/032da9bf-e92b-46be-8b92-9ceb63274527" />